Elyzavetka/Elyzavetka/README.md

 I am Junior Full-Stack Software Engineer based in London.
 ------------------------------------------------

 Recently, I completed the Makers Academy bootcamp, with specialism as a software engineer.
 I have a mathematical brain and I like it when everything is organised and done perfectly.
 In the same time I am also a creative thinker, flexible and adaptable.
 I am sure that those qualities of my character will help me in my Tech career.
-I have a lot of experience working as a photo re-toucher for women's magazines.
+I have a lot of experience working for women's magazines as a photo re-toucher .
 I am also a painter and Art lover.

 Skills
 <p align="left">